hunyadi/md2conf/README.md

 Skip files in a directory with rules defined in `.mdignore`.
 Each rule should occupy a single line.
 Rules follow the syntax of [fnmatch](https://docs.python.org/3/library/fnmatch.html#fnmatch.fnmatch).
 Specifically, `?` matches any single character, and `*` matches zero or more characters.
 For example, use `up-*.md` to exclude Markdown files that start with `up-`.
 Lines that start with `#` are treated as comments.

 Files that don't have the extension `*.md` are skipped automatically.
 Hidden directories (whose name starts with `.`) are not recursed into.

+### Page title

+*md2conf* makes a best-effort attempt at setting the Confluence wiki page title when it publishes a Markdown document the first time.
+The following are probed in this order:

+1. The `title` attribute set in the [front-matter](https://daily-dev-tips.com/posts/what-exactly-is-frontmatter/).
+Front-matter is a block delimited by `---` at the beginning of a Markdown document.
+Currently, only YAML syntax is supported.
+2. The text of the topmost unique Markdown heading (`#`).
+For example, if a document has a single first-level heading (e.g. `# My document`), its text is used.
+However, if there are multiple first-level headings, this step is skipped.
+3. The file name (without the extension `.md`).

+If a matching Confluence page already exists for a Markdown file, the page title in Confluence is left unchanged.

 ### Running the tool